expo/expo/docs/pages/update-spec/introduction.md

 ### Compression

-Assets SHOULD be capable being served with `zip` and `brotli` compression.
+Assets SHOULD be capable being served with [gzip](https://www.gnu.org/software/gzip/) and [brotli](https://github.com/google/brotli) compression.
 The asset hosted at a particular URL MUST NOT be changed.
 Clients with stale updates may still require old assets.

 ## Client